nabilshadman/flask-gamemanage-app-prototype/README.md

 ## GameManage
-A full-stack web application to collect your games in one place, search for new games, and connect with other gamers.
+A prototype of a full-stack web application to collect your games in one place, search for new games, and connect with other gamers.

 Deployed prototype version used in usability testing: https://gamemanage-flask-app.herokuapp.com/
 Deployed final version of protoype: https://gamemanage-prototype-app.herokuapp.com/